jwood000/RcppBigIntAlgos/README.md

 ### Using Multiple Threads

-As of version `0.3.0`, we utilize multiple threads.
+As of version `0.3.0`, we can utilize multiple threads with the help of [RcppThread](https://github.com/tnagler/RcppThread).
 For example, we factor the largest [Cunnaningham Most Wanted](<https://www.lehigh.edu/~bad0/msg06332.html>) number from the first edition released in 1983 in under a minute and [RSA-79](<https://members.loria.fr/PZimmermann/records/rsa.html>) can be factored in under 6 minutes on my machine.
 I obtained the best performance when `nThreads = stdThreadMax() / 2`.
 When the number of threads was maximized, there was a decrease in efficiency probably due to pollution of the cache.

 ```r
 quadraticSieve(mostWanted1983, nThreads=4, skipExtPolRho=TRUE, showStats=TRUE)